 Also, I often disagree with him.
 In particular I disagree with what I feel is his unnecessary, polarizing and self-serving attacks on the mythological group of poets he calls the School of Quietude.
 But he’s welcome to his opinions, and he argues his opinions fairly and with a deserved sense of authority.
 However, the comments section of his blog can be considerably less equitable.

 Jessica Smith, over at looktouchblog, was so disturbed by the warring going on at Silliman’s that, she says, it turned her off poetry completely.
 Overreaction?
 Thin-skinned?
-Maybe.
+I think not.
 The Internet tends to reject any sort of policing, and anonymous sometimes bring out the ugly in people.
-She possibly assumes a bit too much when she theorizes that “Comment boxes are more often frequented by men, and they’re usually angry, aggressive men looking for an argument.”
+“Comment boxes are more often frequented by men, and they’re usually angry, aggressive men looking for an argument,” she writes.
 The experience of having her book reviewed by Silliman, and than attacked by readers in the comment section so impacted her that she considers turning away from poetry.
 She writes “If you succeed at all, even in one person’s eyes, you’ve unwittingly set yourself up as an object of cruelty.
 It’s like the cyber-bullying one reads about high schoolers enacting upon each other, but in the case of poetry and Silliman’s blog specifically, the bullies are grown people who, through some lack of ability to empathize, will lash out at anyone who receives attention they think they themselves should be getting.”

 I didn’t read the comments on her review (they’ve since been removed), and can’t really imagine how a poetry book review could possibly prompt the kind of bullying she describes, but her experience has had an effect.

 Silliman responds on his own blog: “Recognizing this leaves me with few options.
 I could shut up, although I actually don’t think that’s the goal of most of the comment harpies…” He concludes that his best option to stop whatever seems to be going on over there is to turn off the blog comments.
 That’s it folks.
-Party’s over.
+Take your anger somewhere else.

 So I wonder, is this a loss for the rest of us?
 I think so, but I recognize his right, and his need, to do so.
 I rarely checked out the comments, and when I did I’d scan past the wackos to get to the more intelligently argued comments.
 I’m reminded of the anonymous comment section of my local town paper where petty people will rant about minor injustices or complain about the condition of their neighbor’s lawn without fear of honestly confronting anyone.
 The Web editor of that newspaper, a friend of mine, has argued that cutting them off, or taking away the anonymity, would also cut out much of the legitimately reasoned posts along with the wackos.
 Also, the wackos are good for traffic.